 People who often buy new cars can confirm the fact that you have to inspect the brand new car probably the same way you check an old car before buying.
 Thanks to the illegitimate quality control, most (not every) new cars are outfitted with imperfections and flaws, which if aren’t identified at the showroom floor before delivery, can make your life a lot difficult in later days of ownership.
 And worst of all, the dealerships refuse to cover these issues under warranty.
 There are more interesting stories, one of which is mentioned here when new cars came with problems later caused troubles for their owners.

-10th generation Honda Civic came with innumerable quality issues- Pictures: Pakwheels
+10th generation Honda Civic (when launched) came with innumerable quality issues- Pictures: Pakwheels

 And the problems for the new car buyers just doesn’t end it.
 Once taken the delivery, you need to fill up the fuel tank.
 Unfortunately the quality of fuel sold in Pakistan is yet to meet international standards.
 If you have bought a modern car that comes with a sophisticated engine technology such as the new Honda Civic, you might experience engine knocking and other potential issues due to the bad quality fuel.

 Honda Atlas also filed a complaint against fuel companies in Pakistan stating that their low-quality fuel is damaging the engines in their cars.
-The company also had to discontinue the flagship Civic 1.5 Turbo variant due to similar reasons.
+The company also had to discontinue the flagship Civic 1.5 Turbo variant (which was later re-introduced) due to similar reasons.